About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-A purpose-built centre, within the Department of Experimental Psychology in the heart of the University Science Area, provides a base for the MSc in Neuroscience students.
-IT support is provided by an in-house team in Experimental Psychology and all the MSc lectures are given in an adjacent seminar room.
+An MSc office, within the Department of Physiology, Anatomy and Genetics in the heart of the University Science Area, provides a base for MSc in Neuroscience students.
+IT support is provided by an in-house team and all the MSc lectures are given in this department.

 This office provision is most important: we are very conscious that people on interdisciplinary courses that span different departments are prone to suffer from a lack of identity, as compared to students who work within a designated department.